I'm delighted to announce that I'll be performing an afternoon of classic Rat Pack material with the fabulous State 51 Swing Orchestra.

 I'm very much looking forward to seeing the Cheltenham Jazz Festival again in May - particularly the charismatic baritone of Gregory Porter.
-For fans of more contemporary jazz, I'm enjoying Gogo Penguin's album Fanfares, and they sound like a group that would be brilliant live so I'll be checking them out.
+For fans of more contemporary jazz, I'm enjoying Gogo Penguin's album Fanfares, so I'll be checking them out.

 Happy New Year everybody!
 Looking forward to plenty of great music-making in 2013.